yoanlcq/vek/README.md

 I intend this crate to be of very high quality, but it is still in its early days.
 Feel free to report issues for any reason: Questions, feature requests, bugs, etc!

-I you plan to work a pull request, please file an issue first so that we can agree on the best way to go and minize the amount of wasted time. :)
+If you plan to work a pull request, please file an issue first so that we can agree on the best way to go and minize the amount of wasted time. :)